armhold/ocarina/README.md

 ### A Ruby project that uses machine learning to perform Optical Character Recognition.

-I created this project in order to more fully learn Ruby.
-As such, it's mostly a kind of toy program for didactic purposes.
-It works, but it's not really intended to be a production-level OCR package.
+I created this project in order to learn Ruby.
+It started as kind of a toy program, but quickly grew into something with a practical purpose (decoding [Letterpress](https://itunes.apple.com/us/app/id526619424?mt=8) gameboards!)

+It works fairly well on constrained input, but it's not really intended to be a production-level OCR package.

 ## Status

-Ocarina successfully trains and recognizes a small set (15-20) of characters.
-Once trained, the network accurately recognizes its training set (100%) and fairly accurately (98%?) recognizes characters with added noise.
+Ocarina successfully trains and recognizes the 26 letters of the alphabet.
+Once trained, the network accurately recognizes its training set (100%) and also does well (98%?) on recognizing characters with added noise.

 I'm still working on how best to organize the neural network (# of hidden nodes, # of outputs, edge weights) to increase the set size to support the full ASCII (and beyond) alphabet.

 ## Motivation